 Read our guide for more detail on what broadband speed you need.

-If you’re happy with how fast your current broadband connection is, then it’s a good idea to only search for deals that provide a speed similar to your current package.
+If you’re happy with how fast your current broadband connection is, it’s a good idea to only search for deals that provide a speed similar to your current package.

-If you’re finding your broadband is slow, unreliable, constantly buffering or taking ages to download content, then it would make sense to look for something faster.
+If you’re already finding your internet is slow, unreliable, constantly buffering or taking ages to download content, then it would make sense to look for something faster.